divyanshu-talwar/Training-NNs-without-Backpropagation/README.md

 	* [Matrix Factorization](https://github.com/divyanshu-talwar/Training-NNs-without-Backpropagation/tree/master/results/matrix_factorization/logs)

 ## Execution
-* To run the experiment, first the necessary requirements using the requirements.txt :
+* Installing the requirements is a pre-requisite to running the experiment.
+This can be achieved by using the following command:

 `pip install -r requirements.txt`